Cellule staminali: Terapia semplice per la malattia renale?

 The Promise of Stem Cells as a Potential Therapy

 The appeal of stem cell therapy lies in the unique ability of stem cells to differentiate into various cell types in the body, comprese le cellule renali.
 They also possess the capacity to promote tissue repair and regeneration through the release of growth factors and other signaling molecules.
-This opens the door to several potential applications in CKD, tra cui:
+This opens the door to several potential applications in CKD, compreso:

 Regenerating damaged kidney tissues: Stem cells could potentially replace damaged or non-functional kidney cells, restoring kidney function.